 In February 1975, the Justice Department transmitted to Congress the Antitrust Civil Process Act Amendments to increase the scope and use of civil procedures in antitrust activities.
 This bill H.R.
-13489 has been passed by the House.
+13489 has been reported to the floor by the House Judiciary Committee.
 In the Senate these provisions were incorporated in S. 1284 which was passed on June 10, 1976.